cazevedo/deep_learning_basics/README.md

 ```

 ## Description
+##### logistic_regression_pytorch.py

+l2-regularized logistic regression implemented using pytorch.

+##### feedforward_pytorch.py

+Feed-forward neural network using dropout regularization, implemented usign pytorch.

+##### dynamic_programming.py

+Implementation of viterbi and forward-backward algorithms in order to predict the most likely weather, by knowing John's past activities (emission and transition probabilities can be found in the load_dataset() method).

 ##### cnn.py

 Convolutional Neural Network implemented in Pytorch for OCR optical character recognition, with the following structure: